 \section{Discussions}

-Implementing COMIMAC to calibrate a detector's NR response would significantly decrease the result's uncertainties thanks to the precise energy of the beam, which is equivalent to the recoiled nucleus in the conventional methods.
-However, the calibration requires the beam to be in a vacuum before hitting the target detector.
-Helium and neon can achieve the requirement at 0.5 K and 16 K, respectively.
-Argon and xenon should, in principle, be able to reach a vacuum, therefore, to implement the method, as long as the temperature is low enough.
+Calibrating a detector's NR response with the COMIMAC facility would significantly decrease the uncertainty thanks to the precise energy of the beam ($\lesssim$ 4\% uncertainty), as demonstrated by the LPSC team~\cite{newsG2022}.
+However, the beam must travel in a vacuum before hitting the target detector.
+Helium and neon gas will become a vacuum at 0.5 K and 16 K, respectively.
+It is difficult for argon and xenon to reach a vacuum to implement the method.

-One should notice that whether the beam is argon, helium, neon, or xenon, it can only penetrate the target detector a couple of micrometers ($\mu$m).
-As a result, it can not calibrate a TPC deep enough like the DD generator setup at LUX~\cite{Huang22} and LZ~\cite{LZ2023}; instead, it can only hit the upper surface of the detector.
-In addition, the current version of COMIMAC can only provide a beam with a maximum energy of 50 keV, which will limit its applications for certain high-mass DM experiments such as DarkSide-20k~\cite{DarkSide20k17} since its ROI is 30 keV$_{nr}$ to 200 keV$_{nr}$ even if the facility can be implemented to calibrate an argon detector.
-The 50 keV energy will cover most of LZ and XENON-nT's ROI ($\sim$ 3 - 60 keV$_{nr}$) though~\cite{LZ2023, XENONnT-NR-2023}.
-Nevertheless, the table-size COMIMAC equipment fits well on the R\&D tests in a lab with cm-size detectors; it could also serve as a complementary online calibrating method for a TPC under certain circumstances, thanks to its precise energy.
-Finally, the beam can be tuned for a $\sim$ 100 Hz events rate, significantly reducing the chance of events' pile-ups.
-In summary, we believe the calibration could be a complementary method for liquid noble gas detectors' NR calibration.
+One should notice that whether the beam is helium or neon, it can only penetrate the target detector a couple of micrometers.
+As a result, it can not calibrate a TPC deep enough like the D-D generator setup at LUX~\cite{Huang22} and LZ~\cite{LZ2023}.
+Nevertheless, the table-size COMIMAC equipment fits well with the R\&D tests on cm-size detectors in a lab; it could also serve as a complementary online calibrating method for an LHe or liquid neon TPC under certain circumstances, thanks to its precise energy.
+Finally, the beam can be tuned for a $\sim$ 100 Hz events rate, so the chance of events pile-up would be minimal.
+In summary, the calibrating method introduced in the paper could be complementary to the NR calibration of LHe detectors.

 \bmhead{Acknowledgments}